11 Tricks to Make Boxed Cake Mix Taste Homemade

 Use Flavor Extracts

-Taking your standard cake mix to the next level has never been quite so easy.
-If you have some flavor extracts in your kitchen, you have the answer!
-Choose some unique combinations—such as vanilla and ginger—to create an original cake.
-Be sure to look up the differences between different types of vanilla extract.
+Taking your standard cake mix to the next level has never been this easy.
+All you’ll need are some flavor extracts straight from your kitchen!
+Choose unique combinations—such as vanilla and ginger—to create an original cake.
+Or, for a seasonal flavor, use peppermint extract like in this peppermint bundt cake.
+If using vanilla, be sure to look up the differences between different types of vanilla extract.

 5 / 11